 These are some links to my blogs.
 Some I write just to amuse myself and keep my website updated.
-They can’t be short and out of control.
+They can’t be short to out of control.
 If you like the scientific style and would like a short or long blog for your site, contact me.
 We can negotiate between $20 to $30 per hour depending on the difficulty of the subject matter.

 What is moringa? addresses some of the local buzz about moringa.
 It turns out that both the seeds and the leaves have food value.
 Consuming the leaves comes with the same caveats as consuming grapefruit: moringa leaves may interfere with drug metabolism.